xregistry/spec/core/spec.md

   - REQUIRED in document view.
   - If present, it MUST always have at least one Version.

-The following Version specific attributes will appear on both Resources and
+The following Version level attributes will appear on both Resources and
 Versions:

 #### Serializing Resources